+each action:

+timing, resources,

+Partners for

+implementing,

+monitoring proposal

-each action: timing, resources, Partners for implementing, monitoring proposal with indicators and results.
+with indicators and

+results.

-Protected Areas, Business Partners and Tour Operators that have been awarded the Charter join the Network of Sustainable Destinations, the largest, and oldest European network of its kind!
+Protected Areas that have been awarded the Charter join the network of Sustainable Destinations, the largest, and oldest European Network of its kind!

-Protected Areas, business Partners and Tour Operators awarded are required to communicate and make visible their award.
-They receive the right to use EUROPARC logotype, which is available in several languages, during the valid period of their award.
-To ensure communications are effective, awardees need to comply with the Graphic Guidelines.
+Protected Areas are required to communicate and make visible their award.
+They have the right to use ECST logotype, which is available in several languages, during the valid period of their award.
+To ensure communications are effective awardees need to comply with the Graphic Guidelines.

 At a local level, Protected Areas are encouraged to follow a Partnership approach in developing and managing sustainable tourism.
+Local stakeholders are encouraged to actively participate from the beginning in the charter process and keep it alive particularly within the Forum activities.

-At international level, Destinations and Partners are also encouraged to engage in networking and communication events and processes.
-Active engagement and networking will provide the best opportunity to get new ideas, learn from others, save time and money in developing sustainable tourism in your area.
+At international level, Destinations are also encouraged to engage in the networking and communication events and processes.
+Active engagement and networking will provide the best opportunity to get new ideas, learn from others, and save time and money in developing sustainable tourism in your ar